Jasmine Camacho-Quinn

+Camacho-Quinn was a two-time individual NCAA Division I champion.

+Career

-Camacho-Quinn participated at the 2016 Rio Olympics in her specialty event, achieving 12.70 seconds in the heats, a time that would have secured her fifth place in the final.
+In 2016, Camacho-Quinn won gold in the 100 m hurdles at the NCAA Division I Championships.
+She participated at the 2016 Rio Olympics in her specialty event, achieving 12.70 seconds in the heats, a time that would have secured her fifth place in the final.
 However, she was disqualified in the semi-finals after hitting a hurdle.

-Progression

-All information taken from World Athletics profile.